pythonindia/inpycon-blog/README.md

 3) For a guide to set up git for the first time, visit [Setting up Git](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).
 4) For a detailed Git guide, you can read the book [pro git](https://git-scm.com/book/en/v2).
 5) For markdown cheat sheet, [click here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code).

+For any more questions, please contact the admins of [#content](https://pyconindia.zulipchat.com/#narrow/stream/246476-wg.2Fcontent) stream on the [PyCon India Zulip](https://pyconindia.zulipchat.com/).